Bossa nova: Bossa nova and samba

 Bossa nova has at its core a rhythm based on samba.
 Samba combines the rhythmic patterns and feel originating in afro-Brazilian slave communities.
 Samba's emphasis on the second beat carries through to bossa nova (to the degree that it is often notated in 2/4 time).
 However, unlike samba, bossa nova has no dance steps to accompany it.
 When played on the guitar, in a simple one-bar pattern, the thumb plays the bass notes on 1 and 2, while the fingers pluck the chords in unison on the two eighth notes of beat one, followed by the second sixteenth note of beat two.
 Two-measure patterns usually contain a syncopation into the second measure.
 Syncopation is a common feature of bossa nova, giving it its distinct "swaying" motion.
 While jazz music, which is typically swung, also contains syncopation, bossa nova is typically played without swing, contrasting with jazz.
 As bossa nova composer Carlos Lyra describes it in his song "Influência do Jazz", the samba rhythm moves "side to side" while jazz moves "front to back".
-There's also some evidence indicating a musical influence of blues in bossa nova, even thought this effect is not immediately recognized in the genre structure.
+There's also some evidence indicating a musical influence of blues in bossa nova, even though this effect is not immediately recognized in the genre structure.